Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: Introduction

 More generally, given a standard graded Gorenstein Artinian algebra $A$, written as a quotient $A=P/J$ of the polynomial ring $P=\Sym_k (A_1)$, we use its associated inverse polynomial to determine the format of resolutions of quotients $P/J_{\geq m}$ by truncations of the ideal.
 We do not find the minimal free resolutions explicitly, but identify parts of the resolution as cohomologies of certain subcomplexes of Koszul complexes.

-However, when $A$ is relatively compressed with respect to a complete intersection ideal, we prove that the first few such cohomologies vanish for $m\ge s/2$.
-Indeed, this is the case in our setting $J=((x_1^q, \dots, x_n^q) \colon f)$ for a general choice of $f$.
+However, when $A$ is what we call $\frak{c}$-compressed for a complete intersection ideal $\frak{c}$ (see Definition~\ref{relcompressed}), we prove that the first few such cohomologies vanish for $m\ge s/2$.
+When this is the case in our setting for $P/J$ with $J=((x_1^q, \dots, x_n^q) \colon f)$ we say that $f$ is \qlinkcomp\ (see Definition \ref{def-qlinkcomp}).
 In any case, this yields enough information that we can read off the degrees of the generators of $J$, and so the application we have in mind goes through.

-Relatively compressed algebras are a useful generalization of compressed algebras, which have been studied for many years; see Definition~\ref{relcompressed} for the precise definition.
-This newer concept appears, for example, in \cite{ChoIarrobino-01,Iar-84,MMN-05}.
-In fact, it is known that most Artinian Gorenstein ideals containing the complete intersection ideal are relatively compressed in the sense that general choices of inverse polynomial suffice \cite{Zanello-07a,Zanello-07b}.
+Our notion of $\frak{c}$-compressed is a special case of relatively compressed algebras.
+Relatively compressed algebras are a useful variant of compressed algebras, which have been studied for many years; see Definition~\ref{oldrelcompressed} for the precise definition, which originally appeared in \cite{IarKan-99, MMN-05}.
 However, not much was known about their resolutions, or even generators.
 We extend the methods for {\it compressed} algebras of El Khoury and Kustin in \cite{ElkhKus-14} and Miller and Rahmati in \cite{MiRa-18} to find resolutions, neither minimal nor completely explicit, of $P/J_{\ge m}$ for every $m$, in any characteristic; see Theorem~\ref{resn-general}.
-When $P/J$ is {\it relatively compressed} with respect to a complete intersection ideal and $m\ge s/2$ where $s$ is the socle degree of $P/J$, the beginning of the resolution becomes more explicit.
+When $P/J$ is {\it $\frak{c}$-compressed} and $m\ge s/2$ where $s$ is the socle degree of $P/J$, the beginning of the resolution becomes more explicit.
 Section~\ref{sec:relcomp} is dedicated to these results.

-In Section~\ref{sec:socle} we apply the linkage theory to determine the desired socle degrees for Theorem C from the resolution of the algebra $P/J_{\ge m}$ where $J$ is the linked ideal $((x_1^q, \dots, x_n^q) \colon f)$, as a function of $q$, whenever this is a relatively compressed Gorenstein algebra with respect to the complete intersection ideal $(x_1^q, \dots, x_n^q)$; see Remark~\ref{muofJ}.
+In Section~\ref{sec:socle} we use the methods from the previous section to find the number and degrees of generators of the link $J=((x_1^q, \dots, x_n^q) \colon f)$ whenever $P/J$ is a $(x_1^q,\ldots,x_n^q)$-compressed Gorenstein algebra and then apply linkage theory to determine the desired socle degrees for Theorem D; see Remark~\ref{muofJ}.
+In Section 5, we prove our main results, Theorems A, B, and C, using the technical input from the previous section.